| The Global SoS Network

 ...get smaller each time a postal worker delivers a formal reply from a legislator to a constituent.

-Starting from the thresholds of the Fourth Industrial Revolution, constituents systematically consider AI-generated advice in order to form their own opinions, then communicate -to their legislators- their points of view and suggestions about best practices for resolving constituent conflict.
-When constituents carry out these activities, they spur technical progress towards optimizing symbiotic human-computer coevolution.
+Starting from the thresholds of the Fourth Industrial Revolution, constituents systematically consider AI-generated advice in order to help form their own qualified opinions, then communicate -to their legislators- their points of view and suggestions about best practices for resolving constituent conflict.
+When AI helps constituents carry out these activities in a convenient manner, there is continuous improvement in the effectivenss of democratic processes.
+Continuous improvement, in turn, spurs technical progress towards optimizing symbiotic human-computer coevolution.

-Such coevolution will have a positive side effect: human intelligence amplification, IA, which will equip humans for better decision-making.
-With millions of constituents acting as agents and legislators as nodes of national neural networks, these teledemocratic activities gradually harmonize the sociotechnical ascent of society through the Kardashev Scale of sustainable development.
+Such coevolution will have a positive side effect: human intelligence amplification, IA, which will equip humans with improved problem-solving capacity for better decision making and enhanced creative and innovative capabilities.
+By employing Dr. W. Edward Demings' philosophy, for continuous improvement of democratic processes, millions of constituents acting as agents and legislators as nodes of national neural networks, teledemocratic activities gradually harmonize the sociotechnical ascent of society through the Kardashev Scale of sustainable development.

 |